org-arl/unet-blog/_posts/2018-09-27-AUV-to-transponder Range Estimation Application using UnetStack.md

 ![img](../assets/img/bokeh_plot_3.png)

 ### Calculating the range
 Now that we have the `txTime` and `rxTime`, we can calculate the range.
+For the purpose of this blog, this test was conducted in a 2.5m x 2m x 2m water tank.

 ```python